47,544,000 hectares (475,440 sq. km) (183,568 sq. mi.)

-Cross River gorilla, black colobus, mustached monkey, black rhinoceros, Rumpi mouse shrew, humpback whale, forest warbler, African elephant, cheetah, West African manatee
+Cross River gorilla, black colobus, mustached monkey, black rhinoceros, Rumpi mouse shrew, humpback whale, forest warbler, African elephant, cheetah, West African manatee, hippopotamus

 Savanna, tropical forest

-Cameroon has often been called “Africa in miniature” for how much it mirrors the continent’s diversity—especially from an ecological standpoint.
-Like its mother continent, Cameroon boasts a coastline, mountains, savanna, desert and tropical rainforests.
-In fact, this Central African nation hosts roughly 90 percent of all the ecosystem types found in Africa.
+Cameroon has often been called “Africa in miniature” for how much it mirrors the continent’s diversity.
+Like the continent it calls home, Cameroon boasts a coastline, mountains, savanna, desert, and tropical rainforests.

-Cameroon has favorable agriculture conditions and abundant oil resources, making its GDP one of the highest in sub-Saharan Africa.
-Crude petroleum makes up 40 percent of the country’s exports, while aluminum, raw and roasted cocoa beans, raw cotton and gold are some of its other major exported goods.
+Oil resources are abundant in Cameroon, making its GDP one of the highest in sub-Saharan Africa — aluminum, raw and roasted cocoa beans, raw cotton, and gold are some of its other major exported goods.

 Become a member

 Join African Wildlife Foundation as a member for just $25.
 Your partnership is vital to our mission to protect Africa’s most precious - and imperiled - creatures.